Do you worry about work constantly when you’re at home, or feel anxious and tense even about small events?

 Is your mind riddled with a powerless sense of imminent danger, a place where rising panic can be difficult to quell?

-Does your apprehension make it tricky to get on with regular life and enjoy each day?
+Does your apprehension make it tricky to get on with regular life and enjoy each day or avoid going places or seeing people because of anxiety?

-Anxiety was a frequent visitor of mine for many years, showing up at the most inconvenient times.
-I’ve since learned that anxiety is the product of a dysregulated nervous system, and that mindfulness, self compassion and other techniques can help the system settle naturally, even in the midst of panic.
+Even if anxiety has been plaguing you for years, there’s hope for a calm and serene horizon.
+I know, since anxiety was a frequent visitor of mine for many years, showing up at the most inconvenient times.
+I’ve since learned that anxiety is the product of a dysregulated nervous system and that mindfulness, self compassion and other therapeutic techniques can help the system settle naturally, even in the midst of panic.

 So, if you frequently experience…